intelowlproject/docs/docs/IntelOwl/usage.md

 The `DataModel` will not be created for generic observables.

 This feature is still in the development phase.
-At the moment, the datamodels created are saved in the database, but they are not being used for further operations.
+At the moment, the DataModels created are saved in the database, but they are not being used for further operations.

 ### Connectors